 - Anatomical malformations

-If all conditions have been ruled out, your veterinarian may diagnose idiopathic renal hematuria, meaning the cause is unknown.
+If all conditions have been ruled out, your veterinarian may diagnose idiopathic renal hematuria.
+'Idiopathic' means that the cause is unknown.

 In cats, stress is believed to be a factor in a condition called feline idiopathic cystitis (bladder inflammation with unknown cause).
 While canine idiopathic cystitis is rare, stress can certainly impact urinary tract health and lead to a UTI with hematuria.